I start suspecting

 I have problems with the claims made regarding glyconutrient

-formulas in terms of treating or curing medical conditions when no such
+formulas in terms of treating or curing medical conditions when only

-research can be presented by the manufacturers.
+research is presented by the manufacturers.
 I have no problems with

 discussing the benefits or harm of individual sugars and sugar compounds